 - Jessica Bao

 My contributions: Literature review, competitive analysis, screener design, and data synthesis.
-Acted as the research operations lead and point of contact.
+Led research operations and acted as main point of contact for data collection.

 In the U.S., over 29.1 million people had diabetes in 2014, and about 600,000 Americans die from heart disease each year.
 (Source: National Diabetes Statistics Report, 2014) Obesity is a major contributor to both diabetes and heart disease, which means effectively managing one’s weight is critical to improving health and wellness.